davidchesnut/sp-general-docs/docs/how-to-specify-a-range-address-and-sheet-name.md

 ---
-title: How to: Specify a Range Address and Sheet Name
+title: How to Specify a Range Address and Sheet Name
 keywords: how to,howdoi,howto,set range
 f1_keywords:
 - how to,howdoi,howto,set range